gitlabhq/gitlabhq/doc/development/licensing.md

 ## Acceptable Licenses

-The following are licenses which are acceptable to use:
+Libraries with the following licenses are acceptable for use:

 - [The MIT License][MIT] (the MIT Expat License specifically): The MIT License requires that the license itself is included with all copies of the source.
 It is a permissive (non-copyleft) license as defined by the Open Source Initiative.
 - [LGPL][LGPL] (version 2, version 3): GPL constraints regarding modification and redistribution under the same license are not required of projects using an LGPL library, only upon modification of the LGPL-licensed library itself.